spkane/terraform-provider-todo/docs/index.md

 ### Optional

-- `apipath` (String) The URL path for the Todo server API (e.g. /).
+- `apipath` (String) The URL path for the Todo server API (e.g. '/').
 May also be provided via TODO_APIPATH environment variable.
-- `host` (String) The FQDN or IP address for the Todo server (e.g. 127.0.0.1).
+- `host` (String) The FQDN or IP address for the Todo server (e.g. '127.0.0.1').
 May also be provided via TODO_HOST environment variable.
-- `port` (String) The port for the Todo server (e.g. 8080).
+- `port` (String) The port for the Todo server (e.g. '8080').
 May also be provided via TODO_PORT environment variable.
-- `schema` (String) The URL schema for the Todo server (e.g. http).
+- `schema` (String) The URL schema for the Todo server (e.g. 'http').
 May also be provided via TODO_SCHEMA environment variable.